-A separate safeguarding pack has been completed detailing specific school arrangements.
+A separate safeguarding pack (available on the Corporate Health and Safety Team web page) has been completed detailing specific school arrangements.

 Most schools have security systems in place including fence lines, locks and door access systems which afford authorised access only and allow movement between different parts of buildings at specific times.
 In addition, many schools have adopted signing in systems and issue visitors' badges to authorised visitors.